wpswings/subscriptions-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==

-= 1.6.9 - Released on 29 July 2024 =
+= 1.7.0 - Released on 09 August 2024 =
-* New : Latest WP(6.6.1) and WC(9.1.4) compatibility
-* New : Searching of Subscriptions using username or user email
-* Fix : Translation issue
-* Fix : i tag closing issue
-* Fix : Singular and Plural string issue in the subscription price
+* Override existing mail template to customer when renewal get failed
+* Add number of days left for the next renewal